Home Health Disease of the 21st century: how to treat depression

 • increased irritability;

-• unfounded feelings of guilt; unreasonable self-criticism;
+• groundless feeling of guilt; unreasonable self-criticism;

-• the ability to experience joy is lost;
+• the ability to experience joy disappears;

-At the physical level:
+On the physical level:

-• constant sleepiness and insomnia;
+• constant drowsiness and insomnia;

 • loss of appetite;